Are you empathic and struggling to heal from narcissistic abuse? In this blog, we share tips on how to heal the wounds caused by a narcissist.

 Because I myself had to spend time to heal from narcissistic abuse, I went into research mode to discover the core of the pain.

-What I found is that the impact of narcissism on your physical and mental well-being is enormous and it is crucial to take the aftermath of narcissistic abuse seriously.
+What I found is that the impact of narcissism on your physical and mental well-being is enormous.
+Hence, it is crucial to take the aftermath of narcissistic abuse seriously.

 In this blog, I explain what a narcissist is.
 Also, I talk about the attraction between empaths and narcissists and the wounds that result from this type of abuse.
 Finally, I provide tips on how to heal from narcissistic abuse.